Using ecommpay payments for PrestaShop CMS

 Overview

-After that, you can switch the plug-in to the production mode, specify the received identifier and secret key of the production project received from ecommpay in the parameters of the plug-in operation and set up other necessary parameters. (or check whether the current setup is relevant for working in real-life conditions).
-If, after the setup, you need to suspend the plug-in operation, for example, to test some additional features, the plug-in can be switched to the test mode or disabled.
+After that, specify the identifier and secret key of the production project received from ecommpay in the parameters of the plug-in operation and set up other necessary parameters. (or check whether the current setup is relevant for working in real-life conditions).
+If later you need to suspend the plug-in operation, the plug-in methods can be disabled.
+Besides, if additional testing is needed, for example when setting up new features, the plug-in can be switched to using the test project.

 Parameters setup